 A motorcycle accident can have a permanent impact on a person’s life.
 Common injuries in motorbike crashes can include:

 However, the effect of a motorcycle accident often goes beyond mere physical injuries.
 A fair personal injury claim should cover the full extent of a victim’s losses.
 As a result, it is essential to evaluate the total impact of the incident on a rider’s life, beyond medical expenses alone.

 One alternative source of compensation is lost earnings.
 If a rider misses time at work to seek medical treatment, this is a compensable loss.
-In addition, if an accident is so severe as to inflict a permanent disability, a claim should estimate the victim’s lost earning potential.
+In addition, if an accident is so catastrophic as to inflict a permanent disability, a claim should estimate the victim’s lost earning potential.